Post

 Add TTF Fonts to the Renderer

-• In the Renderer.h header, include the SDL TTF header
+• In the Renderer.h header, include the SDL_TTF header

 1